What you can expect applying for a Thai Visa in Vientiane

 It took us about 90 minutes by the time we walked out with our passports.
 Within each passport was our new Thai Visa.

-With the recent changes it’s all pretty smooth.
-Please scroll to the very bottom of the page for the latest comments where people describe their experiences.
+With recent changes it’s all pretty smooth.
+Please scroll below for the latest comments where people describe their experiences.

 Note: If you only need to extend your time in Thailand for 30 days or less, a better option than the 60 day Visa is to extend a current visa in Thailand by showing up at a local immigration office (I wrote about that here).
 Extending costs 1900 Baht and you get 30 days.
 Note: you can only extend your Visa once.
 If you’ve already extended a visa, you’ll have to do the out-of-country Visa run described in this post.